Australian TV news airs Pistorius shooting 're-enactment'

 The Channel 7 footage also shows Pistorius demonstrating how he found Steenkamp slumped over the toilet after the shooting.
 With Pistorius’ sister Aimee taking the place of Steenkamp in the re-enactment, the footage shows him dragging the body from the bathroom and carrying her down the stairs.

-Channel 7 said the re-enactment footage was shot at Pistorius’ uncle’s house, “some months” after the shooting.

-The court heard last week that the athlete was not suffering from a mental condition when he shot Steenkamp, meaning he had the ability to distinguish between the rightful or wrongful nature of his actions.
+The court heard on Monday that the athlete was not suffering from a mental condition when he shot Steenkamp, meaning he had the ability to distinguish between the rightful or wrongful nature of his actions.

 Pistorius’ trial is due to resume on Monday.

-Reporting by Jane Wardell in Sydney and Ed Stoddard and Pascal Fletcher in Johannesburg; Editing by Paul Tait
+Reporting by Morag MacKinnon and Jane Wardell.
+Additional reporting by Ed Stoddard and Pascal Fletcher in Johannesburg.; Editing by Jane Wardell, Pascal Fletcher and Alexander Smith